+'''

 clear()

 Clears the content and formatting of the whole sheet.

 clear_contents()

 Clears the content of the whole sheet but leaves the formatting.

+delete()

 Deletes the Sheet.

 index

 Returns the index of the Sheet (1-based as in Excel).

+name

 Gets or sets the name of the Sheet.

 names

-Returns a names collection that represents all the sheet-specific names (names defined with the "SheetName!" prefix).
+Returns a names collection that represents all the sheet-specific names (names defined with the

+"SheetName!" prefix).

+New in version 0.9.0.

 pictures

 See Pictures

+New in version 0.9.0.

 range (cell1, cell2=None)

 Returns a Range object from the active sheet of the active book, see Range ().

+New in version 0.9.0.

 select()

 Selects the Sheet.
 Select only works on the active book.

+New in version 0.9.0.

 shapes

 See Shapes

-used_range
+New in version 0.9.0.

+used range

 Used Range of Sheet.

+Returns

 Return type xw.Range

+'''